rszmigiel/ansible_ospdirector/README.md

 # deploy-undercloud.yaml
 This playbook deploys and configures undercloud node.
 Please check _config.yaml.example_ file for available configuration options.
-If you want to install Ansible and upload these playbooks to the undercloud note automagically, please set _goAnsible_ run variable to true.
+If you want to install Ansible and upload these playbooks to the undercloud node automagically, please set _goAnsible_ run variable to true.

 ### Example:
 ```bash